Himadieiev/worktest-ss/README.md

-# React TODO-list App
+## React TODO-list App

-## Project Overview
+### Project Overview

-This React application integrates a TODO list with API interaction, pagination, CRUD operations, custom design, and state management using Redux or Local Storage.
+This React application integrates a TODO list with API interaction, pagination, CRUD operations, custom design, and state management using Redux.

-## Setting Up the Project
+### Setting Up the Project

-### Installing Dependencies
+#### Installing Dependencies

 1. Open the terminal in the project's root directory.